mandosoft/kmodes/README.md

 Download and run kmodes.command in bash.
 This will do a complete installation and run kmodes in a python3.8 virtualenv.

 For Linux users:
+Clone the repository

-Clone the repository, cd the kmodes/src directory
+cd kmodes/src directory